 State police investigate death in Old Orchard Beach, Maine

-OLD ORCHARD BEACH, Maine (AP) — Police are investigating a man's death in Old Orchard Beach, Maine.
+OLD ORCHARD BEACH, Maine (AP) — Maine State Police say an Old Orchard Beach man has been charged with the death of his roommate.

+Officials say 40-year-old Dustan Bentley is due to make his initial court appearance Wednesday afternoon in Superior Court in Alfred.

-Maine Public Safety Department spokesman Steve McCausland said the death was reported late Monday night.
-State police are assisting in the investigation.
+Maine Public Safety Department spokesman Steve McCausland said Bentley was charged with murder Tuesday evening in the death of 65-year-old William Popplewell.
+The state medical examiner concluded Popplewell died Monday night of stabbing and blunt-force trauma.

 View Comments